Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

+\Paragraph{GCN-based Method} Graph Convolution Neural Network (GCN) shows effectiveness in encoding dependencies among different graph nodes~\cite{first_GCN,GAT,fan2019graph,guo2019attention,hsu2021discourse}, and in the computer vision community, directed graphs based on label co-occurrence patterns are used with GCN in tasks such as multi-label image recognition~\cite{chen2019multi, chen2019learning, ye2020attention}, semantic segmentation~\cite{chen2019graph, hu2020class, li2020spatial, ding2021interaction}, and person ReID and action localization~\cite{nguyen2021graph, yao2022sparse, chen2022rest, tirupattur2021modeling}.
+These works rely on original graph structures, whereas our method uses a pooling algorithm to modify this graph structure, which can benefit GCN's representation learning.
+Also, our GCN refinement block differs from Graph U-Net~\cite{gao2019graph} in that it reduces the graph size by removing certain nodes.
+However, we formulate model parsing as a graph node classification task, where each node represents a specific hyperparameter, meaning no nodes should be discarded.

+\Paragraph{Learning Image Generation Traces} GMs leave particular traces in their generated images~\cite{marra2019gans,corvi2023detection}, which can be visual artifacts~\cite{zhang2023perceptual,patchforensics} or through evident peaks in the frequency domain~\cite{zhangxue2019detecting,wang2020cnn}.
+These traces serve as important clues for image forensic tasks such as detection~\cite{corvi2023detection,zhangxue2019detecting,wang2020cnn}, attribution~\cite{yu2019attributing,pan2024towards} and model parsing~\cite{asnani2021reverse,yao2024reverse,yao2023can,gong2022reverse}.
+Current methods~\cite{wang2020cnn,zhangxue2019detecting,wang2023dire,patchforensics,wang2023dire,tan2023rethinking} use backbones like ResNet and XceptionNet that have high generalization abilities, and vision-language foundation models~\cite{xiufeng_lamma_detection,zhang2024common,xiao_hifinet_plusplus} also show effectiveness in detecting unseen forgeries.
+However, these prior methods often use backbones that rely on downsampling operations, such as convolutions with large strides and pooling, which capture global semantics but discard high-frequency details that contain critical generation traces.
+In contrast, we propose a Generation Trace Capturing network that mainly operates on a high-resolution representation for capturing such generation traces.
+Its effectiveness is shown in our experiment by comparing against recent detection methods that use pre-trained CLIP features~\cite{ojha2023towards} and the novel representation~\cite{wang2023dire}, and competitive image attribution methods.

-In this section, we detail our proposed method.
-Sec.~\ref{sec:preliminary} first revisits fundamental concepts of \textit{model parsing} and the process of formulating it into a graph node classification task.
-Sec.~\ref{sec:LGPN} introduces the proposed Learnabled Graph Pooling Network (LGPN).
-Lastly, we describe the training procedure and inference in Sec.~\ref{sec:method_train} and Sec.~\ref{sec:method_application}, respectively.
+\Section{Method} In this section, we first revisit some fundamental preliminaries in Sec.~\ref{sec:preliminary}, and then introduce the proposed Learnabled Graph Pooling Network (LGPN) in Sec.~\ref{sec:LGPN}.
+Lastly, we describe training and inference procedures in Sec.~\ref{sec:method_train}.